nextras/orm/docs/entity.md

 ## Entity

-Entity is a data crate that, basically, contains data for one table row.
-Each entity has to implement `Nextras\Orm\Entity\IEntity` interface.
-Orm contains predefined `Nextras\Orm\Entity\Entity` class; it implements the interface and provides other useful features.
+Entity is a data container that basically contains data for one table row.
+Each entity must implement the `Nextras\Orm\Entity\IEntity` interface.
+Orm contains a predefined `Nextras\Orm\Entity\Entity` class; it implements the interface and provides other useful features.

 Data is accessible through properties.
-You have to annotate all properties that should be available.
+You must annotate all properties that should be available.
 Properties are defined by Phpdoc annotations.
 Let's start with a basic entity:

 ```php
 use Nextras\Orm\Entity\PropertyWrapper\DateWrapper;